Kristen Pfaff: Death

-On June 16, 1994, at around 9:30 a.m., Pfaff was found dead in her Seattle apartment by Paul Erickson, a friend with whom she had planned to leave for Minneapolis that day.
+On June 16, 1994, at around 9:30 a.m., Pfaff was found dead in the bathtub of her Seattle apartment by Paul Erickson, a friend with whom she had planned to leave for Minneapolis that day.
 She was 27 years old.
 On the floor was a bag containing syringes and drug paraphernalia.
 Pfaff's death was attributed to "acute opiate intoxication".
-She died two months after Cobain, who was a close friend as well as the husband of Hole's frontwoman Courtney Love.
+She died two months after Kurt Cobain, who was a close friend as well as the husband of Hole's frontwoman Courtney Love.

 Her father, Norman Pfaff, described her as "bright, personable, wonderful...very, very talented, smart, and she always seemed to be in control of her circumstances.
 Last night she wasn't."
 In the book Love & Death, released April 2004, Kristen Pfaff's mother, Janet Pfaff, states she has never accepted the official story regarding her daughter's death.
 Janet was interviewed by authors Wallace and Halperin in August 2003.

-Eric Erlandson, the last person to see Pfaff alive before she overdosed on heroin, would later comment: "I admit, I made some stupid mistakes with some people, and people are dead because of my stupid mistakes.
+Eric Erlandson, the last person to see Pfaff alive before she overdosed on heroin, later said: "I admit, I made some stupid mistakes with some people, and people are dead because of my stupid mistakes.
 That's what I want to say.
 And I want to use that so that other people don't make the same mistakes that I made, and other people start understanding.
 I get emotional about this.
 We've all lost people."